-- In the French film The Girl On The Bridge (1999), a knife throwing act is at the centre of the plot and serves as a powerful erotic metaphor.
+- In the French film The Girl On The Bridge (1999), a knife throwing act is at the centre of the plot.
 Vanessa Paradis stars as Adele, a girl who attempts suicide by jumping from a bridge but is saved by knife thrower Gabor, played by Daniel Auteuil, who persuades her to become his target girl.
 They soon fall into a complex relationship in which knife-throwing is very overtly and erotically depicted as a sadomasochistic substitute for sex.

 - Gangs of New York features a confrontation between the main protagonists in which Cameron Diaz's character Jenny Everdeane acts as a target girl in an impromptu knifethrowing act with the villain, Bill 'The Butcher' Cutting, played by Daniel Day-Lewis.
 For extra suspension, he keeps "accidentally" slipping, and constantly on the verge of hitting his partner, both to amuse his audience and to make the protagonist sweat.

 - The 1987 television movie If Its Tuesday It Still Must Be Belgium features Courteney Cox as a character who becomes a target girl in a circus knife throwing act.

-- The movie Bronco Billy features Clint Eastwood as a sharpshooter and knife thrower who runs a travelling circus, which threatens to go out of business when he accidentally hits a target girl during the act.
+- Bronco Billy features Clint Eastwood as a sharpshooter and knife thrower who runs a travelling circus, which threatens to go out of business when he accidentally hits a target girl during the act.
 A key plot element involves Sondra Locke as a character who becomes a new target girl.

 - In the 1960s, knife throwing acts provided iconic scenes in several horror or suspense films set in circuses.
 These include the following three films, which all used Billy Smart's Circus for location filming:

 - Phantom Of The Rue Morgue (1954) has an early scene featuring a knife throwing act.
 The movie was shot using a 3-D system, which was used to give audiences the impression that knives were flying at them.